vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 * Add more derivative types e.g.
 ** Credit default swap maturing in 10 years
-** 10-year interest rate swap, forward starting in 5 years ** Forward rate agreement for NYMEX gas for a time period starting in 6 months and ending in 12 months ** Cash-settled European swaption referencing 5-year interest rate swap with exercise date in 6 months ** Physically-settled European swaption referencing 5-year interest rate swap with exercise date in 6 months ** Bermudan swaption for commodity forward with annual exercise dates ** Interest rate cap or floor specified for semi-annual interest rate with maturity ** Option on a bond maturing in 5 years with the latest exercise date in 1 year ** 3-month Eurodollar futures that matures in 1 year
-** Futures on 20-year treasury bond that matures in 2 years ** 6-month option on 2-year futures on 20-year treasury bond
+** Swing option NYMEX gas for a time period starting in 6 months and ending in 12 months
 * Extend to and create reports for different counterparties
 * Tune the spark cluster so it performs faster
+* Develop an API to enable the job to be triggerred externally